spatie/crawler/README.md

 public function shouldCrawl(Url $url): bool;
 ```

-This package comes with two `CrawlProfiles` out of the box:
+This package comes with three `CrawlProfiles` out of the box:

 - `CrawlAllUrls`: this profile will crawl all urls on all pages including urls to an external site.
 - `CrawlInternalUrls`: this profile will only crawl the internal urls on the pages of a host.
+- `CrawlInternalWithSubdomainUrls`: this profile will only crawl the internal urls and its subdomains on the pages of a host.

 ## Setting the number of concurrent requests